liamchalcroft/hypernets/readme.md

 tens of minutes.

 ### Model training
-nnU-Net trains all U-Net configurations in a 5-fold cross-validation.
-This enables nnU-Net to determine the postprocessing and ensembling (see next step) on the training dataset.
+hypunet trains all U-Net configurations in a 5-fold cross-validation.
+This enables hypunet to determine the postprocessing and ensembling (see next step) on the training dataset.
 Per default, all U-Net configurations need to be run on a given dataset.
 There are, however situations in which only some configurations (and maybe even without running the cross-validation) are desired.
 See [FAQ](documentation/common_questions.md) for more information.